abouhid/Tracking_app_frontend/README.md

 # Track.it

-This is the Final Capstone Project for the Microverse Program, with the following requirements:
+This is the Final Capstone Project for the Microverse Program.
+It works alongside the [backend repo](https://github.com/abouhid/Tracking_app_backend) andcontains the following requirements:

 - The project is a mobile web app
 - The database has 2 tables (Measures and Measurements)